INsReady/docker-vscode-php/README.md

 ## Known issues

 * When you close the `vscode` UI, the container doesn't stop automatically.
 Therefore, you need to use `Ctrl+C` to stop the container therefore to remove it.
+* This image has only been tested on Linux.
+The --net="host" might not work on Mac, therefore it needs one more step tweek to get `Xdebug` work out of box.

 ## Contributing
 You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.